 The Company classifies and accounts for its investment securities as follows: (1) held-to-maturity debt securities in which the Company has the positive intent and ability to hold to maturity are reported at amortized cost; (2) trading securities that are purchased for the purpose of selling in the near term are reported at fair value, with unrealized gains and losses included in current earnings; and (3) available-for-sale securities not classified as either held-to-maturity or trading securities are reported at fair value, with unrealized gains and losses excluded from current earnings and reported as a separate component of equity.
+At December 31, 2022, \$20.8 million of securities were classified as available-for-sale and the remaining securites were classified as held-to-maturity.
 At December 31, 2021, the Company classified all of its investments as held-to-maturity.
-At December 31, 2020, the Company classified all of its investments, except \$3.6 million of securities, as held-to-maturity.

 A decline in the market value of any available-for-sale or held-to-maturity security below cost, that is deemed to be other than temporary, results in an impairment to reduce the carrying amount to fair value.
 To determine whether impairment is other than temporary, the Company considers the type of the investment, the cause of the decline in value and the amount and duration of the decline in value.
-It also considers whether it has the intent and ability not to sell and would not be required to sell for a sufficient period of time to recover the remaining amortized cost basis.
+It also considers whether it has the intent and ability not to sell and would not be required to sell the security for a sufficient period of time to recover the remaining amortized cost basis.